Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: Discussion and Outlook

 \section{Discussion and Outlook}

-In summary, we propose a system of three-qubits coupled via a shared tunable coupler and develop a pulse scheme which implements generalized three-qubit controlled-phase gates.
+In summary, we propose a system of three qubits coupled via a shared tunable coupler and develop a pulse scheme that implements generalized three-qubit controlled-phase gates.
 Adiabatic flux pulses allow us to tune the two- and three-body interaction strengths.
 The resulting entangling phases are controlled by interleaving interaction periods with single-qubit refocusing pulses.
 With this method, we show in numerical simulations that three-qubit controlled-controlled-phase gates can be realized in less than \SI{300}{ns} with fidelities above \SI{99}{\percent} for all desired entangling phases when the effects of decoherence can be ignored.
 Taking realistic values for qubit and coupler coherence times into account we expect an added gate error below \SI{1}{\percent}.
-By directly utilizing the strong qubit-coupler interactions and a flexible pulse scheme the proposed CCPHASE gate has the potential to improve both speed and fidelity as compared to state-of-the-art implementations and proposals of three-qubit gates on superconducting qubits~\cite{Gu2021, Baker2021, Kim2022, Fedorov2012}.
+Recent implementations of three-qubit gates include cross-resonance-type iToffoli gates~\cite{Kim2022} with fidelities of \SI{98.3}{\percent} in 353ns, simultaneous parametric drive gates~\cite{Warren2022} with fidelities of \SI{97.9}{\percent} in 250ns, M{\o}lmer-S{\o}rensen-type gates~\cite{Lu2022} with fidelities of \SI{90.5}{\percent} in 217ns, and decomposed CCPHASE gates~\cite{Hill2021} with fidelities of \SI{87.1}{\percent} in 402ns.
+By directly utilizing the strong qubit-coupler interactions and a flexible pulse scheme, the proposed CCPHASE gate has the potential to improve both speed and fidelity as compared to these recent realizations of three-qubit gates on superconducting qubits.
 Moreover, the studied three-qubit coupler refocusing scheme allows for the implementation of pairwise controlled-phase gates with adjustable phases, thus providing greater connectivity and flexibility in comparison to two-qubit couplers.